On the non-periodic stable Auslander--Reiten Heller component for the Kronecker algebra over a complete discrete valuation ring: Preliminaries

-A quiver $Q$ is \textbf{localy finite} if the number of vertices of $x^{+}\cup x^{-}$ is finite for any $x\in Q_0$.
-In other words, $Q$ is locally finite if there are only finitely many incoming and outgoing arrows at each vertex.
-A \textbf{stable translation quiver} $(Q,\tau)$ is given by a quiver which is locally finite with no multiple arrows, and a quiver automorphism $\tau$ satisfying $x^{-}=(\tau x)^{+}$.
+A quiver $Q$ is \textit{locally finite} if $x^{+}\cup x^{-}$ is a finite set for any $x\in Q_0$.
+A \textit{stable translation quiver} is a pair $(Q,\tau)$ of a locally finite quiver $Q$ without multiple arrows and a quiver automorphism $\tau$ satisfying $x^{-}=(\tau x)^{+}$.
+Let $\mathcal{C}$ be a full subquiver of a stable translation quiver $(Q,\tau)$.
+Then, $\mathcal{C}$ is a (connected) \textit{component} if the following three conditions are satisfied. \begin{enumerate}[(i)] \item $\mathcal{C}$ is stable under the quiver automorphism $\tau$. \item $\mathcal{C}$ is a disjoint union of connected components of the underlying undirected graph. \item There is no proper subquiver of $\mathcal{C}$ that satisfies (i) and (ii). \end{enumerate} In particular, $(Q,\tau)$ is \textit{connected} if $Q$ satisfies the above three conditions.

-\begin{remark} In standard textbooks, loops are not allowed when we define a stable translation quiver.
-However, we note that the definition of a stable translation quiver in \cite{Z} allows loops, and we adopt this definition of a stable translation quiver. \end{remark}
+\begin{remark} In standard textbooks, loops are not allowed when we define a stable translation quiver, for example \cite{B}.
+However, we note that the definition of a stable translation quiver in \cite{Z} admits loops, and we adopt this definition. \end{remark}